hash167/hash167.github.io/_posts/2020-04-07-pragmatic-programmer-2020.markdown

 ## The Cat ate my source code

-Provide solutions and not exuses.
+Provide solutions and not excuses.
 In the book, the cat while playing with a laser pointer ate the source code and owner uses that as an excuse.
 My key takeaway was that its okay to make mistakes, but always have options.

 ## Good-enough software